< Back to Previous

 Sergio soon returned and insisted we come down to his place.
 Great summoning waves of his arms said he wouldn’t take no for an answer.

 His dwelling was just below a swimming pool on the lower fields, and we followed him down through the orchard.
 We came into the hut, and his tall, bespectacled smiley wife immediately popped up like an electric doll and began exclaiming in Italian.
 Her name was something like Laurencia, and in a mixture of English and Italian Sergio proclaimed something like, “Laurencia magnifico, Laurencia, queen of Tuscany,” and so on in an unending trail of honorifics, while she stood there preening in a mini-skirt and sort of bowing.
 It was not charming; it was terrifying.
 He was way too giddy and she was completely goofy.
 They seemed either daft or drunk.
-You can tell me “Culture, culture” all you want, “cultural differences,” but I’m an anthropologist too and, if there’s one thing I know about culture and personality, it’s that culture does not obliterate character.
-You have the same people in every culture; they just act out their personalities in roles assigned by folkways and customs.
-I was not reacting to culture; I was reacting to borderline behavior.

 Now Sergio accompanied us back to the villa.
 On the way up the hill I asked him about the other guests, and he exclaimed the last thing I wanted to hear, heralding it as though it was what we most desired: everyone had left and no one new was coming all week.
 “You are all alone!”
+Us and Alfred Hitchcock1

-He then gathered fresh steam, showing us around our place again, as if for the first time,. as if he hadn’t already done it.
+He then gathered steam, showing us around our place again, as if for the first time,. as if he hadn’t already done it.
 The gas was off in the kitchen, so he had to go back down the hill to get his wife to help light it.
 Either the gas was a major operation like artificial respiration, or they were simply into camp theater.
 It took many tries, as if the stove hadn’t been lit for years, and they celebrated the flame together as if they had launched a Titan rocket.

 After Laurencia left, Sergio kept walking around the space, lifting useless objects and doing mindless things.
 He was presenting stuff to us, one by one—a big binder of information about the area, keys to cabinets which he would open and close as if for effect, sometimes the same ones twice or three times, odd objects he idly raised and lowered, as if we needed to be presented with every statue and book.